apache/spark/docs/programming-guide.md

   <img src="img/spark-webui-accumulators.png" title="Accumulators in the Spark UI" alt="Accumulators in the Spark UI" />
 </p>

-Accumulators can be useful for understanding the progress of running stages (NOTE: this is not yet supported in Python).
+Tracking accumulators in the UI can be useful for understanding the progress of running stages (NOTE: this is not yet supported in Python).

 <div class="codetabs">